yeouvi29/pokemonAPI-generation-one/README.md

 # PokeAPI app - Generation 1

-This project is about building a page that fetching data from [https://www.pokeapi.co](https://www.pokeapi.co) and displaying data.
+This project is about building a page that fetching Pokemon generation 1 data from [https://www.pokeapi.co](https://www.pokeapi.co) and displaying data.
 Each pokemon is clicked, show the detail information.

 ## Available Scripts